milosolutions/mwizardtemplate/README.md

 * license-Qt.txt - LGPL license under which Qt is distributed.
 This is only included so that you don't forget about your LGPL obligations when creating a Qt project
-* _project name_.pro - main .pro file.
-It is a subdirs project, which defines unit test targets and your concrete project.
-For main .pro of your application, see _project name_/_project name_.pro instead
+* _project name_.pro - main .pro file
+* CMakeLists.txt - main cmake file

 ## Setup